Applying deep reinforcement learning to active flow control in turbulent conditions: Methodology

 \subsection{Flow configuration}

-In the present work, we keep the physical system similar to that of the prior study \citep{rabault2019artificial}, except for the value of the Reynolds number, which is increased to $1000$ so as to consider a turbulent flow regime.
-The general configuration of the flow system is shown in figure \ref{fig:CFDsetup}(a).
-The 2D cylinder is located in the middle of a relatively narrow channel.
-The incoming flow is assumed to follow a parabolic profile along the transverse direction.
-The Reynolds number is defined as $Re = U_0 D_0 / \nu$, where $U_0$ is the mean incoming velocity, $D_0$ is the diameter of the cylinder, and $\nu$ is kinematic viscosity of the fluid.
-In the following, results will be reported in non-dimensional form, and we define the non-dimensional time reference as $T_0 = D_0 / U_0$.
+In the present work, we adopt the flow system similar to that in \citet{rabault2019artificial}, except for the Reynolds number being increased from $100$ to $1000$ to consider possible turbulence.
+As sketched in figure \ref{fig:CFDsetup}(a), a circular cylinder of diameter $D$ is located in the centerline of a narrow channel, $2D$ downstream of the inlet boundary and about $20D$ upstream of the outlet boundary.
+The incoming flow from the inlet boundary has a parabolic velocity profile.
+The Reynolds number is then defined based on the mean incoming velocity $U$ and the cylinder diameter $D$ as $Re = UD/\nu$, where $\nu$ is kinematic viscosity of the fluid.
+In the following, all results will be presented in non-dimensional form, nondimensionalized with combinations of $U$, $D$, and a reference time $T = D/U$.

-A velocity sensor array is used to perceive the flow environment.
-Its layout is illustrated by the orange dots in figure \ref{fig:CFDsetup}(a).
-In total, 151 probes are used, each providing two time-varying signals, i.e., the streamwise and transverse velocity components.
+An array of velocity sensors is employed to perceive the flow environment.
+As illustrated by orange dots around and behind the cylinder in figure \ref{fig:CFDsetup}(a), in total 151 sensors are used, each providing two time dependent signals, i.e., the streamwise and transverse velocity components.

-A pair of synthetic jets are used as actuators.
-These work as a blowing / suction pair, so as to satisfy a zero cumulative mass flow rate constraint, i.e., no mass is added or subtracted to the flow by the pair of jets.
-The jets extend over an arc of width $\theta = 10^o$, where the jets velocities follow a cosinusoidal profile so as to meet the no-slip boundary condition at their extremities.
-The permissible velocity range at the center of the jets (normalized by $U_0$) is $[-1.62, 1.62]$.
-This value is consistent with the mass flow rate range used by \citet{rabault2019artificial}.
+As actuators for the flow control, a pair of jets being issued transversely are implemented at the top and bottom of the cylinder, each covering an arc of $10^{\circ}$, as depicted in figure \ref{fig:CFDsetup}(b).
+This jet pair operates in anti-phase, realizing a zero net mass flux at anytime.
+A sinusoidal profile is applied to the jet velocities, so that the no-slip boundary condition is satisfied at the slot edges.
+The jet centerline velocity is confined in the range of $[-1.62, 1.62]$, consistent with the range set in \citet{rabault2019artificial}.

-The goal of the DRL agent, which is determined through the choice of the reward function, is to reduce drag and lift fluctuations.
-For this, we use a similar reward function as defined by \citet{rabault2019accelerating}:
+The goal of the DRL agent is to reduce drag and meanwhile to mitigate lift fluctuation.
+To achieve it, we adopt a similar reward function defined in \citet{rabault2019accelerating}: